 I believe this book is an honest and factual historical account of what happened at the New Vrindaban community.
 I have taken great pains to insure that the information within this book is accurate.
 It was not always easy finding reliable sources of information, as the New Vrindaban Temple Library was “purged” soon after Bhaktipada’s rule was terminated.
 Devotees who wished to “cleanse the temple of heretical writings” and to forget the suffering of the past, emptied the library of “deviant” books and magazines and angrily threw them into the trash dumpster behind the temple, which later ended up being buried at the town dump.

-In addition, another extensive collection, the New Vrindaban Archives, consisting of New Vrindaban publications as well as Bhaktipada's personal correspondence, meticulously organized and maintained by librarian Radha Vrindaban Chandra Swami and locked and protected by steel bars in the basement of Bhaktipada's house, was broken into and ransacked by some disgruntled former gurukula students during one reunion at New Vrindaban around 1996 or 1997.
-Parts of this archive were recovered, but much of it was lost.
+In addition, another extensive collection, the New Vrindaban Archives, consisting of New Vrindaban publications as well as Bhaktipada’s personal correspondence, meticulously organized and maintained by librarian Radha-Vrindaban Chandra Swami and locked and protected by steel bars in the basement of Bhaktipada’s house, was broken into and ransacked by some disgruntled former gurukula students during one reunion at New Vrindaban around 1996 or 1997.
+Parts of this archive were recovered, but I think some of it was lost.